Milwaukee Police Department: Fallen officers

 Since the establishment of the Milwaukee Police Department in 1855, 67 officers have died while on duty.
-The most recent officer related death occurred on December 6, 2023, as an officer was killed in a off-duty motor vehicle accident.
-The most recent on-duty death was on February 7, 2023, where an officer was shot and killed while attempting to place an armed robbery suspect into custody.
+The most recent officer related death occurred on December 6, 2023, as an officer was killed in an off-duty motor vehicle accident.
+One most recent known on-duty death was on June 26, 2025, where Tremaine Jones engaged in an ambush shooting which killed officer Kendall Corder and wounded Corder's partner officer Christopher McGray.